thecodeteam/puppet-scaleio-openstack/README.md

 ## Structure and specifics

-There are 4 manifests:
+There are 2 manifests to use:
   * cinder.pp - installs scaleio cinder driver, updates cinder services configurations and notifies services
   * nova.pp   - installs scale nova driver and notify nova service

+Common code:
+  * nova_common.pp - common patching and configuration of nova for all versions of OpenStack
+  * init.pp - utility functions

+Files:
+  * juno, kilo and liberty
-  * volume_type.pp - create volume type for provided domains and storage pools
+  * for cinder and nova
-  * qos.pp - create QoS rules for volumes

 ## Usage example
   ```